RotherOSS/doc-otobo-installation/content/installation-docker.rst

 .. note::

-    Please configure OTOBO inside the installer with a new MySQL database.
+    Please configure OTOBO inside the installer with a new MariaDB database.
-    As MySQL database root password please use the password you configured in the variable ``OTOBO_DB_ROOT_PASSWORD`` of your *.env* file.
+    As MariaDB database root password please use the password you configured in the variable ``OTOBO_DB_ROOT_PASSWORD`` of your *.env* file.
-    Please leave the value ``db`` for the MySQL hostname untouched.
+    Please leave the value ``db`` for the MariaDB hostname untouched.

 **Have fun with OTOBO!**